madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 Snap store (tracks)[https://snapcraft.io/docs/snap-store-metrics] snap installs and usage.

 The unique tracking machine id is kept in `/var/lib/snapd/state.json` in `{"data": { "device": { "serial": "ID" } }}`.
+Snap usage data (kept also in`/var/lib/snapd/state.json`) includes start and stop times.
+Snaps are traced via unique cookies (found in `/var/lib/snapd/cookies` folder that match *snap-cookies* inside `/var/lib/snapd/state.json`.
 You may need to edit `/var/lib/snapd/state.json` manually in case of snap issues.

 The device-serial ID and list of installed snaps and their usage data are sent to store on every refresh, which happens automatically and periodically.
 Refresh period can be controlled using [refresh.hold](https://snapcraft.io/docs/keeping-snaps-up-to-date#heading--refresh-hold).

 ## Summary